dory1318/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+-	Organization
+- Problem-solving
+-	Fast-learning
+-	Adaptability
+-	Flexibility
-- Experience
+-	Creativity
-- Achievements
+-	Teamwork
-- Evidence
+-	Foreign languages

 #### Another Skill